hashbangcode/drupal-batch-api-talk/src/slides.md

 - But, setting them high would cause problems on your web server.
 - Think about how long a page request should take in you web server.
 2-5 seconds MAX!
-- The more resources you give to your web server, the users you can accommodate at once.
+- The more resources you give to these services, the users you can accommodate at once.
 -->

 ---